intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 More Rules

-- You can omit the fifth from any chord if smooth voiceleading allows.
+- You can omit the fifth from any chord if smooth voice leading allows.

 - Never omit the third or the root of a chord.

-- When you have a V7 moving to a I chord in root position, it is better to omit the fifth in th I chord to make sure all voices are present and voiceleading is smooth.
+- When you have a V7 moving to a I chord in root position, it is often better to omit the fifth in the I chord to make sure all voices are present and voice leading is smooth.

 Motion Between Two Voices